wp-plugins/bbpress-notify-nospam/readme.txt

 Fixes an error in preg_replace.
 Update is strongly recommended.

 = 1.4 =
-Fixes a couple of strict notices, and adds Settings action link, swaps &lt;br&gt; tags for newlines and enables sending notifications when creating a topic or reply from the admin UI.
+Fixes a couple of strict notices, and adds Settings action link, swaps <br> tags for newlines and enables sending notifications when creating a topic or reply from the admin UI.